• Feb 4, 2025

 4. Improved Insights

-How Magnolia DXP achieves this
+How Magnolia DXP delivers

 Magnolia’s digital experience management capabilities are enhanced by integrations with leading analytics tools, which help brands assess user behavior and leverage it to improve user experiences.